pbanigo/Study-Tracker/README.md

 # Objectives

-- It's a beginner level app created to understand how MVC concept and logins are added
+- It's an app to keep track of your study notes.
+The app is created to understand how MVC concept and logins are added

 ---